Finnbar Maley

-Finnbar Maley (born 18 July 2003) is an Australian rules footballer who plays for the Adelaide Crows in the Australian Football League.
+Finnbar Kenneth Maley (born 18 July 2003) is an Australian rules footballer who plays for the Adelaide Crows in the Australian Football League.

 Early life

 Maley spent much of his early years participating mostly in basketball with the Eltham Wildcats, but also in Australian rules football with the Eltham Football Club in the Northern Football Netball League.
 He attended Eltham High School.